 Her family.
 Your family.

-That's why she teaches math to people who are often re-entering the work force after a setback.
-It's why she serves on the City Council.
-And it's why she's running to be our State Representative:
+That's why she taught math to people who were often re-entering the work force after a setback.
+It's why she served on the City Council and is now your State Representative.
+And it's why she's running to be our State Representative again:

 To sensibly address the crisis of homelessness, addiction and mental health that plagues our community.